 Water service assessments and ad valorem assessments are levied each calendar year, on November 1, based on serviceable, irrigable acreage, as determined by the District, and taxable property valuations as determined by the four county assessors within the District boundaries, respectively.
 Water service and ad valorem assessments are due in two equal installments on December 1 and May 1 following the levy, after which they become delinquent.
-At June 30, 2015, all receivables for water service and ad valorem assessments are delinquent.
-It has been the District's experience that a significant portion of the receivables for water service and ad valorem assessments may not be collected within one year.
-Lien rights are available to the District on all delinquent water service and ad valorem assessments.
+At June 30, 2016 and 2015, all receivables for water service and ad valorem assessments are delinquent.
+It has been the District's experience that a significant portion of the receivables for water service and ad valorem assessments.
 The District computes allowances on water service and delinquency charges receivable and ad valorem assessments receivable based on management's determination of balances it believes will be uncollectible.